-The School reported a net profit of \$384,865 for the 2021 financial year.
-Revenue from school tuition fees was reduced substantially due to COVID-19 interruptions to normal enrolment and attendances through 2021.
-Government Funding was lower than 2020, however the 15 hours Fee Free COVID funding continued throughout 2021.
+The School reported a net profit of \$178,642 for the 2022 financial year.
+Revenue from school tuition fees was increased as normality of enrolment patterns returned.
+Government Funding was lower than 2021, however the 15 hours Fee Free COVID funding continued throughout 2022.
 Salaries increased as per mandated enterprise agreements.
-We were able to retain all our employees throughout 2021 and employed an additional 2 part time employees.
-Rent increased by CPI as per our lease agreement.
+We were able to retain all our employees throughout 2022 and employed an additional 2 part time employees.
+Rent increased substantially in 2022 as we signed a new lease agreement for a 5 year (+ 5 option) for some long-term stability.